Simeon Griswold

-Simeon Griswold (May 16, 1752 – December 7, 1843) was a Massachusetts Representative from Pittsfield, Massachusetts and a member of the political Griswold Family.
+Simeon Griswold (May 16, 1752 – December 7, 1843) was a Massachusetts Representative from Pittsfield, Massachusetts, and a member of the political Griswold Family.

 Early life

-Griswold was born in Bolton, Connecticut on May 16, 1752.
+Griswold was born in Bolton, Connecticut, on May 16, 1752.
 He was one of three children born to Seth Griswold (1723–1810) and Susanna (née Shurtleff) Griswold (1732–1757), who married in 1751 in Bolton.

 His paternal grandparents were Daniel Griswold and Sarah (née White) Griswold.
 His maternal grandparents were John Shurtleff and Sarah Carver Lucas (herself the daughter of Benoni Lucas and Repentance Harlow).

 Career

 At the age of 22, he volunteered to serve in the Connecticut Line during the American Revolution, after which he moved to Pittsfield and opened the Pittsfield Hotel as a meeting a lodging place for members of opposing political parties.

 Public office

-Griswold was elected to the Massachusetts State Legislature from the town of Pittsfield five times, serving from 1805–1807, 1809, 1814.
+Griswold was elected to the Massachusetts State Legislature from the town of Pittsfield five times, serving from 1805 to 1807, 1809, 1814.
 Griswold died in Nassau, New York.